 1.3.3.1 Site selection

 Meteorological observing stations are designed so that representative measurements (or observations) can be taken according to the type of station involved.
 Thus, a station in the synoptic network should make observations to meet synoptic-scale requirements, whereas an aviation meteorological observing station should make observations that describe the conditions specific to the local (aerodrome) site.
-Where stations are used for several purposes, for example, aviation, synoptic and climatological purposes, the most stringent requirement will dictate the precise location of an observing site and its associated sensors.
+Where stations are used for several purposes, for example, aviation, synoptic and climatological purposes, the most stringent requirement will dictate the precise location of an observing site and its associated sensing instruments.
 A detailed study on siting and exposure is published in WMO (1993).

 As an example, the following considerations apply to the selection of site and instrument exposure requirements for a typical synoptic or climatological station in a regional or national network: